-WWE News: Interesting Note On Hardy Boyz During WrestleMania Weekend
+WWE News: Interesting Note On Hardy Boyz During ‘WrestleMania’ Weekend

 The faction would immediately make waves on WWE television.
 Broken Matt’s chants have been heard at random times by the WWE Universe.
 The very-popular “DELETE” mantra is becoming as widely used as the “YES” chants by Daniel Bryan.
 Matt and Jeff Hardy are two of the most beloved wrestlers in the last decade.
 They are adored for different reasons and have reinvented themselves on more than one occasion.
 WWE would be very fortunate to have them.

-[Featured image by Impact Wrestling]
+[Featured Image by Impact Wrestling]